yodahuang/blog/content/posts/how-i-plan-my-trips.md

 To prepare for these situation (am I doing too much preparation?), I search "city + coffee shop" in reddit, and I marked all the recommended one.
 Then I go on good coffee hunt.

 Or, open Google Map, look for places that's yellow, which means it's dense area.
 Head there and see what's there.

+### I don't have enough time for X / I missed Y

+Maybe the place I want to go is closed.
+Maybe I failed to get a reservation for an event.
+Maybe the line is too long for some particular restaurant and I cannot afford to wait in line.
+That's almost always guarantee to happen.
+I argue that "always not complete", or "there's something left" is the best state.
+Without completing all you ever want to do, there's always a veil of mystery in the whole experience.
+The best kind of travel is the one you can't wait to come back, not the one that prompts "I've covered every inches of ground here.
+Guess that's it".